rustfoundation/foundation.rust-lang.org/policies/anti-trust-policy.md

 ## Contact Information

-To contact Foundation regarding matters addressed by this Policy, please send an email to contact@rustfoundation.org, and reference “Foundation Antitrust Policy” in the subject line.
+You can <a href="/info/contact/">contact the Foundation</a> regarding matters addressed by this Policy.
+Please reference “Foundation Antitrust Policy” in the subject line.